-A lot of effort is put into winning new business.
-New clients, contracts, tenders and sales opportunities are pursued, and hopefully won.
+Companies put in a lot of effort to win new business.
+New clients, contracts, tenders and sales opportunities are pursued, and won.
 But then what happens?

 The flow-on effect of the extra sales can increase demands on other areas of the business, often leading to stretched resources and additional pressure.
 This can become detrimental to the overall operations, and may even have a negative effect on the motivation of your team.
 The good news of more sales may turn into bad news of frustration and problems.